tiffanyposs/understandingAngular/README.md

 ###Big Words Defined

+* **Compile and Link** - When building code, the compiler converts code to a low level language, then the linker generates a file that the computer will actually interact with.
 * **Dependency Injection** - Giving a function an object.
 Rather than creating an object inside of a function, you pass it to a function.
 * **Directive** - An instruction to Angular.js to manipulate a piece of the DOM
   * "Add a Class"